 The bottom line to refinancing is saving money, but there are a few ways to do that.

-- Reduce risk with fixed-rate loan: Adjustable Rate mortgages (ARMs) usually have much lower interest rates initially than the Fixed Rate mortgages.
+- Reduce risk with fixed-rate loan: Adjustable Rate Mortgages (ARMs) usually have much lower interest rates initially than fixed rate mortgages.
 However, once the variable rates start, depending on the economic conditions, the payments may rise significantly.
-Some homeowners may prefer less risky loans, like the Fixed Rate mortgages that have consistent monthly payments for the duration of the loan.
+Some homeowners may prefer less risky loans, like ARMs that have consistent monthly payments for the duration of the loan.
 Choosing between a variable and fixed loan refinance is completely subjective and depends on the individual’s risk tolerance.
-If you are comfortable with variable payments, refinancing to an ARM mortgage may save you money on monthly payments.
+If you are comfortable with variable payments, refinancing to an ARM mortgage may save you more money on monthly payments over a fixed rate.

 - Cash-out refinancing: Need some money for a new bathroom or a kitchen remodel?
-What about for the kids’ tuition or an emergency?
-Cash-out refinancing can free up cash by borrowing against your equity (read: ownership) in your home.
-Cash-out refinancing means borrowing more than what you owe on your home to cover existing debts.
-Consolidating your debts into your mortgage can help you pay off all those bills and pay less interest on them.
+What about for the kids’ tuition or an emergency or to pay off other debts?
+Cash-out refinancing can free up cash by borrowing against your equity ( i.e. the difference between your home value and the total amount of money owed on the home) in your home.
+Cash-out refinancing also means borrowing more than what you currently owe on your home.
+Taking cash out to consolidate your debts into your mortgage can help you pay off all those bills and pay less interest on them.
 One caveat: by doing this, you will be creating a longer term of payment, which typically leads to more interest being paid on your mortgage over time.
 Make sure to do the math before refinancing and find out if you feel comfortable with the savings.

 Who should consider a mortgage refinancing?